 The Ship was dark and resting.
 After the doctor was returned to the brig, Captain Treta ordered an immediate withdraw from orbiting the star.
-The Monoceros was set adrift, headed deeper toward the dead space boarder.
-Patrols of Federation ships were more frequent around this area than the previous slave planet and with their cargo broadcasting its distress signal, Treta knew that they had to keep the Monoceros moving -to ensure the trail was as difficult to follow as possible.
+The Monoceros was set adrift, headed deeper toward the Deep Space boarder.
+Patrols of Federation ships were more frequent around this area than the previous slave planet and with their cargo broadcasting its distress signal, Treta knew that they had to keep the Monoceros moving ensuring the trail was as difficult to follow as possible.

 After finishing his Captain’s duties on

 deck, Treta returned to his cabin.
 The room was dark.
 The holographic

 window behind his desk, now turned off, let in the dazzling spectacle

 of nebulas and star mist as they gradually floated by.